-11.5 Features of Communal Riots
+14.5 Features of Communal Riots

 A probe of the major communal riots in the country in the last five decades has revealed that: (1) Communal riots are more politically motivated than fuelled by religion.
-Even the Madan Commission which looked into communal disturbances in Maharashtra in May 1970 had emphasized that "the architects and builders of communal tensions are the communalists and a certain class of politicians-those all-India and local leaders out to seize every opportunity to strengthen their political positions, enhance their prestige and enrich their public image by giving a communal colour to every incident and thereby projecting themselves in the public eye as the champions of their religion and the rights of their communal clashes.
+Even the Madan Commission which looked into communal disturbances in Maharashtra in May 1970 had emphasized that "the architects and builders of communal tensions are the communalists and a certain class of politicians-those all-India and local leaders out to seize every opportunity to strengthen their political positions, enhance their prestige and enrich their public image by giving a communal colour to every incident and thereby projecting themselves in the public eye as the champions of their religion and the rights of their community.
+(2) Besides political interests, economic interests too play a vigorous part in fomenting communal clashes.
 (3) Communal riots seem to be more common in North India than in South and East India.
 (4) The possibility of recurrence of communal riots in a town where communal riots have already taken place once or twice is stronger than in a town in which riots have never occurred.
-(5) Most communal riots is on the ascendancy.
+(5) Most communal riots take place on the occasion of religious festivals.
+(6) The use of deadly weapons in the riots is on the ascendancy.